 Are you managing volatility or is it managing you?

-• Market volatility has caused investors to make emotional decisions, resulting in performance that may have hindered their ability to reach investment goals.
+Market volatility has often caused investors to make emotional decisions, resulting in performance that may have hindered their progress toward long-term goals.

 Congress Raises the Debt Limit: Is This the End of the Budget Battles?